panzi/numbers/README.md

-Since of the no negative or fractional intermediate results rule we simply discard any operations where the left hand side operand is smaller then the right hand side operand and make this the first check before everything.
+Since of the no negative or fractional intermediate results rule we simply discard any operations where the left hand side operand is smaller then the right hand side operand for any operation and make this the first check before everything else.

 ### Associative Rules